-By selecting specific springtail species that differ in general colouration and scale parameters, we obtain additional information on the colour producing mechanism.
 There is a clear effect of melanin in the ridges, as indicated by the lower reflectance of the upper half of scales originating from the black bands in T. vulgaris (figure 5).
-Moreover, not only melanin seems to reduce reflectance, but also ridge distance.
+Moreover, not only melanin, but also ridge distance reduce reflectance.
 Black scales of T. vulgaris have ridges of which the bases are almost touching leaving only 300 nm between ridge tops.
 Simulations indeed confirm that with decreasing ridge distance, reflectance reduces as well (Supplementary figure 5).
 This might also be the explanation behind the generally low reflectance of C. albinus who has the most densely spaced ridges of all investigated species.

 While we employed two types of ridges (spinulate and continuous) in our analysis, two more scale types are currently recognized in Collembola: the short rib type (interrupted longitudinal ridges of similar length) and the long basal rib type (with long ridge at the base of the scale and interrupted ridges near the apex) (19).
 It would be most interesting to perform a similar analysis including these types and further elucidate the effect of ridge structure.
 Moreover, expanding our range and including other basal and scaled arthropods such as Archaeognatha and Zygentoma that all have continuous longitudinal ridges and metallic colouration holds enormous potential to investigate early scale colour production.